mimblewimble/grin/doc/intro.md

 * All outputs look the same: very large numbers that are impossible to meaningfully differentiate from one another.
 If someone wants to exclude a specific output, they'd have to exclude all.
-* All the transaction structure has been removed, making it impossible to tell which inputs and outputs match.
+* All transaction structure has been removed, making it impossible to tell which inputs and outputs match.

 And yet, it all still validates!